tent/libattic/README.md

 This post has one field, `chunks`, an array of objects; one for each chunk attached to the post with three fields:

-`plaintext_mac`: The plaintext verifier, hex encoded.
+- `plaintext_mac`: The plaintext authenticator, hex encoded.
-`ciphertext_mac`: The ciphertext verifier, hex encoded.
+- `ciphertext_mac`: The ciphertext authenticator, hex encoded.
-`iv`: The IV used to encrypt the chunk.
+- `iv`: The base64 encoded IV used to encrypt the chunk.

-Each chunk is an attachment, the filename is the hex encoded plaintext verifier.
+Each chunk is an attachment, the filename is the hex encoded plaintext authenticator.
 The content-type should be set to `application/octet-stream`.
 Each post should be capped at 100 chunks.

 #### Folder post